UAlbany in the High School Science Research Invitational Symposium

 6. Include one line of space between the heading and the abstract body

-Save the abstract as a Microsoft Word document (.docx) and email as an attachment to [email protected] by January 22, 2025.
-Designate the scientific discipline in the body of the email.
+Save the abstract as a Microsoft Word document (.docx) and upload to the presenter application.

 Research Paper Guidelines